tobiasfl/webrtc-test-app/README.md

 # webrtc-test-app
-Simple app for testing RTP flows in Webrtc for master thesis.
+Simple app for testing RTP flows transporting video stream in Webrtc for master thesis.